-YPF Holdings Inc. has entered into various operating agreements and capital commitments associated with the exploration and development of its oil and gas properties which are not material except those for the Neptune Prospect.
+YPF Holdings Inc. has entered into various operating agreements and capital commitments associated with the exploration and development of its oil and gas properties which are not material except those for the "Neptune Prospect".
 On March 16, 2008, the Company was notified that a structural anomaly was identified in at least one of the pontoons of the Neptune Platform.
-As of the date of the issuance of those financial statements, remediation activities are substantially completed, and production has started gradually since July 2008.
-Total commitments related to the development of the Neptune Prospect located in the vicinity of the Atwater Valley Area, Blocks 573, 574, 575, 617 and 618 are US\$ 22 million for 2008, US\$ 5 million for 2009, US\$ 4 million for 2010, US\$ 3 million for 2011, US\$ 2 million for 2012 and thereafter.
+As of the date of the issuance of these financial statements, remediation activities are completed, and production has started gradually since July 2008.
+Total commitments related to the development of the Neptune Prospect amounted to US\$ 34 million.